Moorland fire spread across five hectares

 Peak District moorland fire spread across five hectares

-A moorland fire which spread to across five hectares of land has taken six hours to put out.
+A moorland fire which spread to across five hectares of land may be arson, police has said.

 Firefighters were called at midday to the blaze in Derbyshire's East Moorlands, at Big Moor near Baslow.